elastic/integrations/packages/ti_crowdstrike/docs/README.md

 Follow the [documentation](https://www.crowdstrike.com/blog/tech-center/consume-ioc-and-threat-feeds/) for enabling the scopes from the CrowdStrike console.

+User should either have `admin` role or `Detection Exception Manager` role to access IOCs endpoint.
+Follow the [documentation](https://falcon.crowdstrike.com/documentation/page/f20650df/default-roles-reference) for managing user roles and permissions.

 ### Enabling the integration in Elastic:

 1. In Kibana go to Management > Integrations